Kefee

-Kefee Obareki Don Momoh (February 5, 1980 – June 12, 2014), also referred to by her music name Kefee, was a Nigerian female gospel singer and composer.
+Evelyn Irikefe Don Momoh (February 5, 1980 – June 12, 2014), also referred to by her stage name Kefee, was a Nigerian gospel singer and composer.

 Early life

-She was born in Sapele, Delta on February 5, 1980 to the family of Andrew Obareki who were at a time Deacons at a church founded by the parents of her ex-husband Alec Godwin.
+She was born in Sapele, Delta on February 5, 1980 to the family of Andrew Obareki, who were at a time deacons at a church founded by the parents of her ex-husband Alec Godwin.
 Kefee graduated from University of Benin with a degree in Business Administration.
-Growing up as teen, she actively engaged herself with church activities especially singing in the choir.
+As a teenager, she actively engaged herself in church activities, especially singing in the choir.

 Career

 As her passion for music kept growing bigger, she started writing and composing songs.
-In 2000 she released an album titled "Trip" and that made way for her into the Nigerian music scene as a Gospel artist.
-In 2003, she got signed to Alec's Entertainment, a record label founded by her former choir director and she released her debut studio album Branama shortly after that.
-The Branama album brought her into the spot light as a fulfilled Gospel artist with sales both national and international.
+In 2000 she released an album titled "Trip" that made her way into the Nigerian music scene as a Gospel artist.
+In 2003, she got signed to Alec's Entertainment, a record label founded by her former choir director, and she released her debut studio album Branama shortly after that.
 Branama sold nine thousand cassettes in three weeks and over two million CD/VCDs in a month.
-It served as a starting part to her successful career as Nigerian gospel artist.
-The late singer's best known hits are "Branama" and "Kokoroko".
+It served as a starting point for her successful career as a Nigerian gospel artist.
+Her best known hits are "Branama" and "Kokoroko".